Metrist-Software/product-docs/vitepress/docs/monitors/shared/metrist_awsecs.md

 }
 ```

-Convert it to a JSON string, get your Metrist API token, and use the curl request below to register your monitor:
+Convert your monitor config to a JSON string, get your Metrist API token, and use the curl request below to register your monitor:

 ```sh
 json= the json above converted to string